 Rules.
 Some of us love them, some of us don’t.
 One thing’s for sure, the whisky industry is a lot better off for having them, so we know what’s actually going into our whisky.
 But sometimes too many rules and regulations could stifle creativity, and pushing the boundaries might lead to interesting and exciting new products.
 These distilleries produce some amazingly unconventional whisky.

 The first thing you’ll consider when making whisky, naturally, will be the ingredients.
 It’s the foundation for the flavours, textures and quality of the spirit.
-(If you want to read more about what goes into whisky, read this recent post).
 So, for a lot of distillers, it’s also where a lot of innovation can come from.
 In recent years we’ve seen a number of distilleries and brands launch whiskies made from heritage grain varieties, endangered subspecies, and unusual grains.
+Read more about how grain whisky is made.

 Chicago-based Koval is one such example, releasing both oat and millet based whiskeys.
 Balcones Distilling, in Waco, Texas, makes corn whiskey and bourbon with blue corn, a heritage strain of corn that is harder to work with but full of unique flavour.
 And while America is among the most famous countries for its use of the rye grain, Scotland also has a history of using rye and there are a number of distillers resurrecting that practice, including Arbikie, Bruichladdie and Diageo.
 InchDairnie, in Glenrothes, has also distilled rye and oats along with single malts, although we are still waiting for aged stocks of whisky to appear.
 They are also going against the grain (sorry, couldn’t resist) in other areas of production, which leads us onto…